 Danny serves as Vice President of Client Development at ThreeWill.
 His primary responsibilities are to make sure that we are building partnerships with the right clients and getting out the message about how we can help clients.

-Each installment of the series is published on YouTube to the Office 365 Update Series Playlist (https://aka.ms/o365update-youtube) which is part of the Office Videos Channel (https://www.youtube.com/user/officevideos).
+Each installment of the series is published on YouTube to the Microsoft 365 Update Series Playlist (https://aka.ms/o365update-youtube) which is part of the Office Videos Channel (https://www.youtube.com/user/officevideos).

 The companion blog at http://aka.ms/o365update-blog hosts this document and articles related to this video series.

-Welcome to the Office 365 update for September of 2018.
-In the next few minutes I’ll be giving you a quick rundown of the latest Office 365 updates, with the goal of helping you get the most out of the service.
+Welcome to the Microsoft 365 update for September of 2018.
+In the next few minutes, I’ll be giving you a quick rundown of the latest Microsoft 365 updates, with the goal of helping you get the most out of the service.

 Some of you may have experienced the situation after spending hours creating a PowerPoint presentation on a computer that uses one set of fonts.
 The presentation looks different if you open it on another computer that has a different set fonts installed.
 Let’s just say it’s happened to me a few, very inopportune, times.

 I didn’t know this, but on Windows devices, you can ensure your fonts display as intended by embedding the fonts in the PowerPoint deck when you save it.
 Simply click on Save As, then click Browse to open the Save As dialog box, then click on Save Options in the Tools dropdown menu next to the Save button.
 Clicking the ‘Embed fonts in file’ check box ensures that the fonts you’ve used in your designs will be the fonts your viewers will see when you share your PowerPoint deck.